Poll affidavit forgery: Ex-C'garh CM's son Amit Jogi arrested

 Last week, an FIR was also registered against 73- year-old Ajit Jogi, who served as the first chief minister of Chhattisgarh, after a government-appointed committee rejected the latter's claim of being a tribal.
 A high-level caste scrutiny committee set up by the state government last month dismissed Ajit Jogi's claim of belonging to a Scheduled Tribe (ST) and cancelled his caste certificates.

-Subsequently, Ajit Jogi, the sitting MLA from Marwahi and former Congress leader, was booked for allegedly fraudulently obtaining caste certificates, the police said.
-PTI COR TKP GK GK.
+Subsequently, Ajit Jogi, the founder of the Janata Congress Chhattisgarh (J), was booked for allegedly fraudulently obtaining caste certificates, the police said.
+The claim of the senior politician, a sitting MLA from Marwahi and a former Congressman, of being a tribal was rejected multiple times in the past too..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)